 Oscars 2021 Red Carpet Fashion: See Every Look as the Stars Arrive

-It's the most star-studded night of the year!
-And this time, it's happening in person.
-The 2021 Oscars, which will be held in two separate Los Angeles locations, is being produced...
+It was the most star-studded night of the year!
+And this time, it really did happen in person.
+The 2021 Oscars, which was held in two separate Los Angeles locations, was produced by...

 More in www.eonline.com